-Note 15 - Accounting Pronouncements Implemented
+Note 15 - New Accounting Pronouncements Implemented

 GASB Statement 87, Leases: This standard will require all leases to be reported on the statement of net positions under a single accounting model for both lessors and lessees.
 The statement will require the recognition of lease assets or liabilities for leases including those previously reported as operating leases.
 All leases will be reported under this single accounting method and reported by lessees as an intangible right to use asset and by lessors as a receivable with both reporting a deferred inflow of resources.
 The standard is effective for annual reporting periods beginning after June 15, 2021.
-The Council will include the requirements of this standard, as applicable, in its June 30, 2022 financial statements.
-The Council's lease agreements have been evaluated to determine the impact of implementing this standard.
-This pronouncement had no material impact on the June 30, 2022 financial statements.
+The Council will include the requirements of this standard, as applicable, in its June 30, 2023 financial statements.
+This pronouncement had no impact on the financial statements of the lberville Council on Aging at June 30, 2023.